Xepayac/JOST_ENVIRONMENT/README.md

 ## 2. Current Status & High-Priority Goal

-**Status:** The major refactoring of the web service is complete.
-The codebase is now aligned with our stateless, "local-first" architecture.

-**Next Goal:** Before moving to the next phase, we must perform critical administrative and verification tasks to formally close out Phase 1 and ensure the system is robust.
+**Status:** Our "Level 4" environment is stable, and the database tables have been created.
+However, the database is empty.
+We have no user accounts to test our authenticated API.

+**Next Goal:** Our immediate priority is to **create a user, log in, and perform the final smoke test** to confirm our environment is fully operational.

 ---

-## 3. Action Plan: Phase 1 Verification and Housekeeping
+## 3. Action Plan: Final Foundational Step

 ### [ ] 3.1.
-Commit All Submodule and Main Repository Changes

-- **Purpose:** To correctly save all our recent refactoring work to the project's version control history, respecting the submodule structure.
-- **Action:** We must commit the changes in each submodule first, then commit the main repository to track the new submodule versions.
-- **Command 1 (Commit `service`):** `(cd service && git add . && git commit -m "feat: complete stateless refactor and build developer workbench")`
-- **Command 2 (Commit `backend`):** `(cd backend && git add . && git commit -m "refactor: expose profile functions for defaults API")`
-- **Command 3 (Commit Main Repo):** `git add . && git commit -m "chore: track latest submodule versions after refactor"`
-- **Verification:** The `git status` command will show a clean working tree in the main repository and in both the `service` and `backend` submodules.
+Create a Superuser Account

+- **Purpose:** To create the first user in our database, which is required to test our authenticated API endpoints.
+- **Action:** Use the Django `createsuperuser` management command.
+- **Command:** `(cd service && ../.venv/bin/python manage.py createsuperuser)`
+- **Instructions:** Follow the prompts to create a username and password.

 ### [ ] 3.2.
+Log In to the Application

+- **Purpose:** To create an authenticated session so the Developer Workbench can successfully call our API.
+- **Action:**
+    1.  **Relaunch the preview** (`Firebase Studio: Relaunch preview`).
+    2. In the preview panel, navigate to the `/admin` URL.
+    3. Log in using the superuser credentials you just created.
+    4. After logging in, navigate back to the root URL (`/`) to use the Developer Workbench.

+---

+## 4. Final Verification

+### [ ] 4.1.
 Perform a Full System Smoke Test

-- **Purpose:** To provide definitive proof that the entire backend pipeline is working correctly and robustly.
-This is the final quality gate for Phase 1.
+- **Purpose:** To provide definitive proof that our fully configured and initialized pipeline is working correctly.
-- **Action:** We will use our new Developer Workbench to perform a complete, end-to-end test.
-    1. Ensure all services are running with `./start-services.sh start`.
-    2. Open the Developer Workbench in the browser (at the `/` URL).
-    3. Click the "Load Defaults" button and verify that the reference column populates.
-    4. Click the "Submit Job" button to run the pre-filled default simulation.
-    5. Monitor the "Job Results" column.
-- **Verification:** The "Job Results" column must successfully transition from `Submitting job...` to `Job status: PENDING...` to `Job status: RUNNING...` and finally display the complete, formatted JSON output of the simulation.

----

-## 4. Next Major Goal: Building the `user_terminal`

-Once the verification steps above are complete, we will begin **Phase 2:** the development of the `user_terminal`.

----

-## 5. Standard Operating Procedures

-- **To Start All Services:** `./start-services.sh start`
-- **To Stop All Services:** `./start-services.sh stop`
-- **To Check Service Status:** `./start-services.sh status`
-- **To Run Migrations:** `./start-services.sh migrate`
+- **Action:**
+    1. With the Developer Workbench open and your session authenticated, click "Load Defaults."
+    2. Select a profile for each component from the dropdowns.
+    3. Click "Submit Job."
+- **Verification:** The simulation will run successfully, and the results will be displayed.
+This is the final sign-off for Phase 1.